UnicornVault/ios-satellite-qa-and-automation-suite/README.md

 - Reusable helper functions and a maintainable page-object-style structure
-- Verifying real-world technical claims against current sources before writing tests around them, rather than assuming a feature works the way it's commonly described This is an independent portfolio project for demonstration purposes.
-Company and product names referenced (Apple, T-Mobile, Starlink) are used descriptively to illustrate real-world testing scenarios and are trademarks of their respective owners
+- Verifying real-world technical claims against current sources before writing tests around them, rather than assuming a feature works the way it's commonly described

 ## Project structure

 ```